Ethereum 101: The Ultimate Guide to Understanding Ethereum

 A Great Article from Ledger Academy explaining Recovery Phrases.
 Learn more at the Ledger Academy

-So, a digital wallet is a container that stores the private keys for the ETH that you hold.
-This can be confusing as most people think that the wallet itself stores the ETH they have, which is not the case.
-Ethereum always remains on Ethereum's ledger, the record-keeping system that keeps track of wallet accounts, transaction history, balances, and basically the entire history of the Ethereum network.
+A digital wallet is a container that stores the private keys for the ETH that you hold.
+This can be confusing as most people think that the wallet itself stores their ETH, which is not the case.
+Ethereum always remains on Ethereum's ledger.

 Contract Address